 Catch a glimpse of Cape May Lighthouse on clear days (or head the short distance to the lighthouse to climb the 199 steps to the top).
 Cape May beach tags are not required after Labor Day, and, come December, the town comes alive in Dickensian splendor.
 Post-holidays, solitude is the biggest draw.
 And if the weather ever gets too cold, just pop into Tommy’s Folly Coffee Shop for an unbeatable cup of cocoa.

 Malaquite Beach, Texas

-North of the hustle and bustle of South Padre Island—and more than a three-hour drive away—sits 70 miles of protected coastline, dunes, prairies, and wind tidal flats.
+North of the hustle and bustle of South Padre Island—and more than a three-hour drive away—sits nearly 70 miles of protected coastline, dunes, prairies, and wind tidal flats.
 The Padre Island National Seashore is a quieter alternative, particularly during spring break, to its southern neighbor.
 It’s the longest stretch of undeveloped barrier island in the world.

 • 10 Underseat Carry-On Bags You Can Take on Any Flight